What Color Temperature Is Best For Garage Lighting?

 We’re more alert with natural, bright light than candlelight.

-Studies have shown that brighter lighting with cooler color temperatures caused noticeable increases in attention and memory.
+Studies have shown that brighter lighting with cooler garage light color temperatures caused noticeable increases in attention and memory.
 By contrast, warmer lighting caused subjects to feel more relaxed.

 In fact, warmer lights (around 3000K) actually increase your chances of dozing off. (source)